copperdogma/ai-feed-consolidator/docs/database-design.md

     feed_item_id INTEGER NOT NULL REFERENCES feed_items(id) ON DELETE CASCADE, is_read BOOLEAN DEFAULT false,
     is_saved BOOLEAN DEFAULT false,
-    last_synced_at TIMESTAMP WITH TIME ZONE,  -- Last time we synced with Feedly created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, UNIQUE(user_id, feed_item_id)
+    last_synced_at TIMESTAMP WITH TIME ZONE,  -- Last time we synced with source created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, UNIQUE(user_id, feed_item_id)